Rez

 Old code (smaller, more tested albeit less safe)

-During trying to figure out why the original code wouldn't work on my laptop's Windows installation, I decided to write a revision of it that stores the register used by the function parameter to the stack to be later restored, instead of just writing directly to it without restoring.
+During trying to figure out why the original code wouldn't work on Windows (see here), I decided to write a revision of it that stores the register used by the function parameter to the stack to be later restored, instead of just writing directly to it without restoring.
 Even though from my inspection there doesn't seem to be anything using that register directly after, that should still be the safer & more proper solution.
 That revision is now the main one, and is also what should've been done from the start.

 However, if for some reason that new revision doesn't work for you, or you just want a shorter code, the older revision is also provided.